steno-aarhus/research/onboarding/getting-started/index.md

 -   If you have an RM ID-card: You can get access to SDCA by emailing your User ID to Inger Hornbech or Julie Knudsen.
--   If you don't have an RM ID-card: Inger or Julie will need your CPR number and after that you will need to visit the card administration to have a photo taken, which is at Plan 1, Universitetstorvet i Nord, Krydspunkt 110, room J116-106.
+-   If you don't have an RM ID-card: Inger or Julie will need your CPR number to create an User ID for you.
+After that you will need to create a password ([follow this guide](https://www.medarbejder.rm.dk/ansattelsesforhold/adgang-til-it-og-dore/ny-medarbejder-nyt-id-kort/)) and visit the card administration to have a photo taken, which is at Plan 1, Universitetstorvet i Nord, Krydspunkt 110, room J116-106.
 Opening hours are Mon to Fri from 07.30-09.30 & 10.00-12.00.
 Remember to bring photo ID (e.g.